-If you do not find the answer to your questions below, please check the FAQs page, which has additional information.
+FAQs If you do not find the answer to your questions below regarding practical information for the summer program in Paris, please check the FAQs page.

-Participants are welcome to make their own arrangements or reserve a room at the Cité internationale universitaire de Paris (approximately $900).
+Participants in the summer program are welcome to make their own arrangements or reserve a room at the Cité internationale universitaire de Paris (approximately $900).
 In the past, most participants have succeeded in finding reasonably priced apartments via Airbnb.

 The Bibliothèque interuniversitaire Sorbonne has specific restrictions, but you will likely qualify if you are a professor or graduate student.
 As with most other libraries in Paris, it does not have open stacks.